 Your doctor may order medical tests if they suspect a medical condition.
 These tests can include:

 - an X-ray of the growth plates in the left hand to check that your child’s growth corresponds to their age

 - a complete blood count (CBC) to check for abnormalities in red blood cells

 - a DNA analysis to check for Turner syndrome in girls and other genetic diseases

 - blood tests to check for thyroid, liver, kidney, and other problems

 Treatment for short stature depends on the cause.

-People who come by their short stature naturally can expect to lead completely normal lives.
+People who have a naturally short stature that’s not due to a medical condition or disease can expect to lead normal and healthy lives.